Mysterious green icebergs from Antarctica might be fertilizing the southern ocean

 A few years ago, Warren was presenting their data they had at a glaciology meeting when he was alerted to a new paper that was coming out about research done in Australia that would provide their next clue.

-Since iron, which we think of as being a 'rusty' colour, absorbs light strongly in the blue part of the spectrum, and ice absorbs strongly in the red wavelengths, "What you're left with is the middle part of the spectrum, which is green."
+Iron, which may commonly be thought of as having a rusty colour, absorbs light strongly in the blue part of the spectrum.
+Ice, meanwhile, absorbs strongly in the red wavelengths.

-The iron gets into the ice as glaciers flow down the continent and grind up the rocks it's travelling over, which turns the iron-bearing rock into a fine powder.
+The iron gets into the ice as glaciers flow down the continent and grind up the rocks it's travelling over, turning the iron-bearing rock into a fine powder.

 "So that material will contain whatever minerals are in the underlying rocks," said Roesler.
 "And once you go through these chemical and physical weathering processes, what's often left is elemental iron."